antvis/AVA/sites/ava-site/docs/guide/rules/rules.en.md

 <!-- omit in toc -->
 #### Rule Details

 Each chart type has its own minimum set of necessary data fields.
 For example, to plot a bar chart, there must be at least two fields: a nominal field as a dimension, displayed on the x-axis, and a quantitative field as a measure, displayed on the y-axis.
-When we provide a dataset that does not meet this criterion, for example, only one field, it is obviously impossible to draw a bar chart.
+When we provide a dataset that does not meet this criterion, for example, with only two nominal fields, it is obviously impossible to draw a bar chart.
 This rule verifies that the input dataset meets the minimum set of data fields required for each chart type.

  <!-- omit in toc -->
 #### Resources